elixir-europe/BioHackathon/interoperability/From Biotea to Bioschemas - definition of profiles required to represent scholarly publications/README.md

 * Have a look to the [Biotea model and mapping to Bioschemas](https://drive.google.com/drive/folders/1AYKXrowHpsF9cstn0FeJhpbgfi9T_MeC)
 * Go to the [profiles folder](./profiles/readme.md)
 * Select the ones you want to contribute to
-* Fill the templates with your proposal for minimum, recommended and optional properties, cardinality and any controlled vocabulary
+* download and fill the templates with your proposal for minimum, recommended and optional properties, cardinality and any controlled vocabulary
-* Upload them to or link them from the corresponding folder named as <your-name-profile>
+* Upload them to the corresponding profile folder named as <your-name-profile>
 * Any comments or so you want to share, please do so via GitHub issues using the label "project: biotea2bioschemas"

 Thanks for your collaboration!